splunk/public-o11y-docs/apm/apm-spans-traces/span-search.rst

 .. image:: /_images/apm/spans-traces/span-search-span-links.gif
   :width: 95%
-  :alt: User selects a span link select a connected span to navigate to.
+  :alt: User selects a span link and selects a connected span to navigate to.

 View RUM session details
 ===========================